codeonlyjs/website/content/guide/index.md

 approach is.

 * There's no special syntax or markup to learn.
-* Templates can be included directly in the component class without special tooling (ie: no dev build server)
+* Templates can be included directly in the component class
-* You can compose and generate templates by calling functions to "create" the template.
+* It's all just JavaScript so you can call functions or reference out of line template elements to produce a final template.
+Compose and extend.

 ## Styles

-In the above example, notice how it includes the CSS declarations for the component using the `css` template literal string.
+In the above example, notice that it includes component specific CSS declarations using the `css` template literal string.

 This approach is completely optional, but it lets us declare everything about a component in the one file.